Get to Know Our Clinical Psychologist

 That’s why I founded Upside Stories — an online psychology practice that stands for optimism, warmth, and authenticity, backed by research, with therapy that’s down-to-earth.

-Inclusivity is personal to me.
-Ageing LGBTQIA+ people still face higher rates of depression and anxiety, and that’s why I’ve built a practice that celebrates diverse identities and ensures everyone feels seen and supported.
-Wellbeing isn’t just about healing the past – it’s about crafting your next chapter at any age, and I’m here to help you do that.
+Wellbeing isn’t just about healing the past – it’s about shaping your next chapter at any age, and I’m here to help you do that.

 Upside Stories Online Psychology Australia Bruce Walmsley